 Overview of The Restoration House

 The Restoration House is a two-year, supportive transitional housing program located in Knoxville, TN.
-The Restoration House is designed to increase self-sufficiency for single mother families.
+The Restoration House is designed to increase self-sufficiency for single parent families.
 The program consists of three key components.

 - Transitional Housing: each family has safe affordable housing where they pay 30% of their income toward rent & utilities